matter-labs/zinc/zinc-book/src/05-variables-and-types/02-types/01-scalar.md

 ## Integer

-Integer types are somewhat different from those of Rust since they are extended to be able to use any size between 1 and 32 bytes.
+Integer types can be of any size between 1 and 32 bytes.
 This feature was borrowed from Solidity and it helps to reduce the number of constraints and smart contract size.
 Internal integer representation uses the BN256 field of different bitlength.